EloisaElias/Elo_portfolio/README.md

 - Content
   * **19_KNearest_Neightbor**
   	- Summary: Machine learning algorithm
-  	- The fun part: In process
+  	- The fun part: Data needs no preparation for the the algorithm

   * **18_Gradient_descend**
   	- Summary: Machine learning algorithm